sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('Load tweets')
 -->

 It’s about the same amount of code as the plain JavaScript implementation, but it’s much more bulletproof.
-We also got rid of the enums and simplified the code since TypeScript can check if the status and action types are correct.
+We also got rid of the enums and simplified the code, since TypeScript can check if the status and action types are correct.
 This method even helped me find several bugs in my initial JavaScript implementation of this example.

-I> The pattern we used for `State` and `Action` types is called _discriminated unions_, read more about it in [an article by Alejandro Dustet](https://thoughtbot.com/blog/the-case-for-discriminated-union-types-with-typescript).
+I> The pattern we used for `State` and `Action` types is called _discriminated unions_, read more about it in [Alejandro Dustet’s article](https://thoughtbot.com/blog/the-case-for-discriminated-union-types-with-typescript).

 UI components can have similar issues caused by multiple conflicting styles.
 Consider a button component that supports primary and secondary styles.
-We change the style using component props: `<Button primary>` or `<Button secondary>`.
+We can change the style using component props: `<Button primary>` or `<Button secondary>`.

 But what if we try to use it as `<Button primary secondary>`?
 Probably something ugly will appear on the screen that will give hiccups to our designer.

-We can fix it the same way we fixed the previous example: by replacing two boolean props with a single one, let’s call it `variant`: `<Button variant="primary">` or `<Button variant="secondary">`.
+We can fix it the same way we fixed the previous example: by replacing two boolean props with a single enumeration, let’s call it `variant`: `<Button variant="primary">` or `<Button variant="secondary">`.
 Now, it’s clear that we can only use one variant of a button at a time.

+{#no-future}

 ## Don’t try to predict the future

-Requirements are constantly changing, the business is constantly trying to make more money.
-Sometimes, by improving user experience and making the app better, other times, by exploiting human psychology and making app worse.
-In both cases we need to change the code all the time.
-People have invented agile software development to deal with the changing requirements: it’s better to develop software in small iterations than to spend months on writing detailed specs that became obsolete by the time we start implementing them.
+Requirements are always changing, and the businesses are always trying to make more money.
+Sometimes, they do this by improving user experience and making the app better, other times, by exploiting human psychology and making the app worse.
+In both cases, we need to change the code all the time.
+Smart folks have invented [agile software development](https://agilemanifesto.org) to deal with the changing requirements: it’s better to develop software in small iterations than to spend months on writing detailed specs that become obsolete by the time we start implementation begins.

-Somehow, developers often try to think too far in the future: “_they_ will want to add pagination to the list of pizza toppings on our pizzeria site, let’s add support now to save time later.”
-But then _they_ want infinite scrolling or stop selling pizzas at all, and we end up removing most of our pagination code.
+Developers often try to think too far ahead: “_they_ will want to add pagination to the list of pizza toppings on our pizzeria site, let’s add support now to save time later.”
+But then _they_ want infinite scrolling or decide to stop selling pizzas altogether, and we end up removing most of our pagination code.

-It’s called Premature abstraction, [premature generalization](https://www.codewithjason.com/premature-generalization/), or [speculative generality](https://refactoring.guru/smells/speculative-generality).
-It feels like we’re saving time for future selves by making our code more generic, but this very code is what often prevents us from implementing real future requirements easily in the future.
-We end up writing and maintaining code that will never be used or code that we’ll remove before it’s used even once.
+It’s called _premature abstraction_, [premature generalization](https://www.codewithjason.com/premature-generalization/), or [speculative generality](https://refactoring.guru/smells/speculative-generality).
+It may seem like we’re saving time for our future selves by making our code more generic, but this very code often prevents us from easily implementing actual future requirements.
+We end up writing and maintaining code that will never be used, or code that we’ll remove before it’s used even once.

 Focus on finding the simplest solution for the current requirements.
-It will be easier to review and test now, and to adapt to new requirements in the future.
+This makes it easier to review and test now and to adapt to new requirements in the future.

 I> This approach is often called [Yagni](https://martinfowler.com/bliki/Yagni.html) (You aren’t gonna need it) or [KISS](https://en.wikipedia.org/wiki/KISS_principle) (Keep it simple, <!-- textlint-disable alex -->stupid<!-- textlint-enable -->!).

 Write code that’s easy to delete.
 Isolate different features from each other, isolate UI from business logic.
-Make UI easy to change and move around.
+Make the UI easy to change and move around.

 {#campsite-rule}

 ## Become a code scout

-The _campsite rule_ (previously known as _boy scout rule_) states that we should leave the campground cleaner than we found it.
+The _campsite rule_ (previously known as the _boy scout rule_) advises that we should leave the campsite cleaner than we found it.
 For example, if someone else has left garbage, we should take it with us.

 Same in programming.
-For example, we’re done with a task, running the linter before committing the changes, and notice that there are some warnings but not in the lines we’ve written or even changed.
-If it’s not a lot of work and won’t make the diff too big, we should fix these warnings, and make code cleaner for the next person who’s going to work with it.
+For example, after finishing a task, we run the linter before committing the changes and notice some warnings but not in the lines we’ve written or even changed.
+If it’s not too much work and won’t make the diff too large, we should fix these warnings to leave the code cleaner for the next person who works with it.

-I don’t fully agree with the idea that a particular code change (pull request) shouldn’t have any refactorings, bugfixes, or improvements.
-If the fix is tiny, why not do it right away instead of postponing it for a separate pull request which likely will never happen.
-It does make code review slightly harder, but often refactorings are easier to understand in the context of a change that requires them.
-Isolated refactorings often feel like refactorings for the sake of refactoring, which isn’t a good thing to do, and definitely not a good thing to spend our colleagues’ time in code reviews.
+I don’t fully agree with the idea that a particular code change (pull request) should exclude all refactorings, bugfixes, and improvements.
+If the fix is tiny, why not do it right away instead of postponing it to a separate pull request, which likely will never happen.
+While they may make code review slightly harder, refactorings are often easier to understand in the context of the change that requires them.
+Isolated refactorings can feel like refactorings for its own sake, which isn’t a good thing to do and definitely not a good thing to spend our colleagues’ time during code reviews.

-Often, there’s no easy way to split things into several pull requests, and often doing refactoring is actually easier than trying to hack a task into existing code without the refactoring.
-This also avoids problems with management who may see refactoring as a waste of time.
-For me, it’s an inevitable part of work on features.
+Often, there’s no easy way to split things into several pull requests, and often, refactoring is actually easier than trying to hack a task into existing code without it.
+This approach also avoids issues with management, who may view refactoring as a waste of time (though if you work with someone like that, it might be time to update your résumé).
+To me, it’s an inevitable part of feature development.

-I was also never good at splitting refactoring into many tiny pull requests, atomic commits, and such.
-It requires the discipline I don’t have.
+I’ve never been good at splitting refactorings into many tiny pull requests, atomic commits, and such.
+It requires a level of discipline that I don’t have.
 Also, I disagree that we shouldn’t fix bugs during refactoring.
-It seems weird to me to spend time on recreating the incorrect behavior in the refactored code just to keep the refactoring “pure”.
+It seems weird to spend time recreating incorrect behavior in refactored code just to keep the refactoring “pure”.

-However, if the refactoring is really big, it’s better to postpone it or extract to a separate pull request if once we see that it makes the initial pull request too large (which I often do).
-If there’s no time to do it now, making a ticket explaining the improvement is a good idea.
+However, if the refactoring is huge, it’s better to postpone it or extract it to a separate pull request once we realize it makes the initial pull request too large.
+If there’s no time to do it now, creating a ticket that explains the improvement is a good idea.

-Try to avoid rewriting everything at once, and look for signs: too many bugs in some part of code, growing code spagettiness because of many changes in the same place.
-These are the places worth improving.
+Avoid rewriting everything at once, and instead, look for signs: an area of code with too many bugs or growing code spagettiness caused by frequent changes in the same place.
+These are the areas worth improving.

-Having a good test suit makes any refactoring safer, especially when tests aren’t testing low-level implementation details but integration of several higher-level modules.
+Having a good test suite makes any refactoring safer, especially when the tests focus on the integration of higher-level modules rather than low-level implementation details.

+I> We talk a bit about testing in the [Write testable code](#testability) section later in this chapter.

-The opposite to the campsite rule is [the broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory).
-It states that an environment with visible signs of crime or disorder, like an unfixed broken window, encourages more crime and disorder.
-And that “fixing” these minor crimes creates an environment that prevents more serious crime.
+The opposite of the campsite rule is [the broken windows theory](https://en.wikipedia.org/wiki/Broken_windows_theory), which states that an environment with visible signs of crime or disorder, such as an unfixed broken window, encourages further crime and disorder.
+And “fixing” these minor issues creates an environment that prevents more serious crimes.

 Same in programming.
-Minor “crimes” here could be leaving linting warning unfixed, leaving debug code, unused or commented out code, sloppy and cluttered code.
-This creates an environment when nobody cares because one new linting warning won’t make code with 1473 warnings significantly worse.
-It feels different when we introduce a new linting warning to a project that has none.
+Minor “crimes” could include leaving linting warnings unfixed, leaving debug code, unused or commented-out code, or writing sloppy and cluttered code.
+This creates an environment where nobody cares because one more linting warning won’t make code, that already has 1473 warnings, significantly worse.
+It feels different when we introduce a new linting warning into a project that has none.

 I> We talk about linting in the [Lint your code](#linting) chapter.

-It’s also worth mentioning the David Allen’s [2-minute rule](https://www.skillpacks.com/2-minute-rule/) that states “if an action will take less than two minutes, it should be done now it is defined”.
+It’s also worth mentioning David Allen’s [2-minute rule](https://www.skillpacks.com/2-minute-rule/), which states that if an action takes less than two minutes, it should be done when it’s defined.

 Same in programming.
-If fixing something takes less than two minutes, we should not postpone it, and fix it right away.
-And if it only takes two minutes to fix, it probably won’t make the pull request diff much larger.
+If fixing something takes less than two minutes, we should fix it right away rather than postponing it.
+And if it only takes two minutes to fix, it likely won’t make the pull request diff much larger.

-One may argue that doing all these improvements may introduce bugs, and it’s true.
-However, with good code coverage, static typing, and modern tooling, the benefits are greater than the risks.
+Some may argue that doing all these improvements could introduce bugs, and it’s true.
+However, with a good test suite, static typing, and modern tooling, the benefits outweigh the risks.

-I often do small improvements, like renaming variables, moving things around or adding comments, when I read the code.
-If something is confusing for me, I try to make it less confusing for my colleagues or future me.
+I often make small improvements, like renaming variables, moving things around, or adding comments, when I read the code.
+If something confuses me, I try to make it clearer for my colleagues or future me.

 Here’s a recent example: